 We hypothesized that in the single models, longer than average sleep onset latency (Hypothesis 1), shorter or longer than average sleep duration (Hypothesis 2), and greater daily social jetlag (Hypothesis 3) were related to worse SWB whereas greater sleep satisfaction (Hypothesis 4) and greater sleep efficiency (Hypothesis 5) were related to better SWB on the next day.

 Our study provides evidence that it is primarily the evaluative component of sleep that is associated with SWB.
-The direction of this relationship aligns with previous studies (Ong et al., 2017; Shen et al., 2018) and also the hypotheses proposed in our pre-registration (Hypothesis 4).
+The direction of this relationship aligns with previous studies (Ong et al., 2017; Shen et al., 2018) and also the hypotheses proposed in our preregistration (Hypothesis 4).
 The subjective perception of one's sleep satisfaction appears to be the best predictor of SWB and more important than actigraphy-measured sleep indicators, such as sleep efficiency.
 This supports previous research that showed that only self-reported and not actigraphy-defined measures of sleep were able to (better) predict next day's fatigue or pain (Russell et al., 2016; Tang et al., 2012).
-A study by Kööts-Ausmees and colleagues (2016) found that it is the component of satisfaction or evaluation that is common to subjective health and well-being ratings.
+A study by Kööts-Ausmees et al. (2016) found that it is the component of satisfaction or evaluation that is common to subjective health and well-being ratings.
 This seems to be also true for the evaluative component of sleep-for example, sleep satisfaction-as it was related to all three components of SWB at the within-person level in our study.

-Our findings regarding the effect of sleep onset latency depended on the use of selfreported or actigraphy-derived measures.
+Our findings regarding the effect of sleep onset latency depended on the use of self-reported or actigraphy-derived measures.
 On the one hand we found that people who report that it takes them a shorter time to fall asleep than others experience better SWB.
 On the other hand, we reported that longer within-person actigraphic sleep onset latency was related to higher LS on the next day.
 It may not be surprising that the results of the self-reported and actigraphy-derived models do not match as discrepancies between the two have been reported (Girschik et al., 2012).
 However, they do point in the same direction in the joint models at the within-person level (see below).
 Unlike hypothesized, we did not find an effect of selfreported within-person sleep onset latency on SWB (Hypothesis 1).
-Previous studies described mixed results regarding the effect of sleep onset latency on sleep (see Konjarski et al., 2018 for a review)-either that short sleep onset latency was associated with better wellbeing at both the within- (see for example Cousins et al., 2011; de Wild-Hartmann et al., 2013), and between-person level (Kouros & El-Sheikh, 2015) or that no effect was found (see for example Hachenberger et al., 2022; Kalmbach et al., 2014).
+Previous studies described mixed results regarding the effect of sleep onset latency on sleep (see Konjarski et al., 2018 for a review)-either that short sleep onset latency was associated with better well-being at both the within- (see, e.g., Cousins et al., 2011; de Wild-Hartmann et al., 2013), and between-person level (Kouros & El-Sheikh, 2015) or that no effect was found (see, e.g., Hachenberger et al., 2023; Kalmbach et al., 2014).
 These findings have been reported for both self-reported and actigraphy-derived measures of sleep.
 To our knowledge, no study has found a relationship between longer sleep onset latency and higher LS.
-However, a possible explanation for our findings might be that people are excited about what is happening the following day, which is why it takes them longer than usual to fall asleep.
-For example, a study by Tavernier et al. (2016) has shown an effect in the opposite direction, that adolescents who experience high-arousal positive affect (i.e. excitement) during the day, take longer than usual to fall asleep the following night.
+However, a possible explanation for our findings might be that people are excited